 Furthermore, this reduction in employee eligibility represents yet another shift away from the national standards established by the federal FMLA, leading to an even more complicated state patchwork of paid family and medical leave standards for employers to follow.
-We therefore strongly encourage the Committee to amend HB 839 to conform employee eligibility standards to the 1250 hours worked requirement established by the federal FMLA.
+We therefore strongly encourage the Committee to amend SB 211 to conform employee eligibility standards to the 1250 hours worked requirement established by the federal FMLA and make clear that an employee must be employed by the covered employer for 12 months before becoming eligible.